 Well, this was the journey that Interface’s late founder, Ray Anderson undertook with an open mind and willingness to see the possibilities of a better way.

-Today, Interface is a recognised leader in sustainability as a carbon neutral company that creates carbon neutral flooring products.
-We were even recognised with a United Nations Global Climate Action award in 2020.
+Today, Interface is a recognized leader in sustainability as a carbon neutral company that creates carbon neutral flooring products.
+We were even recognized with a United Nations Global Climate Action award in 2020.

 But that wasn’t always the case.

 The roots of our sustainability journey date back to 1994 and a simple question from one of our customers, “What are you doing for the environment?”

 Ray Anderson didn’t have a good answer to this.
 Since forming Interface in 1973 and building it up to become the world’s largest and most successful carpet tile manufacturer, the environment wasn’t something he had considered.

 But Ray was an engineer by trade.
 He was curious about how things worked and, when presented with a challenge, wanted to find smart solutions.
 In addition, he was a hard-nosed businessman – so any solution would need to be good for the business and help it grow.

 Ray had the mindset needed to make a mid-course correction with Interface, by now a huge company with an equally huge carbon footprint.
 But before that he had to demonstrate another skill: listening.